President: Stephanie Nichols-Young

 She is also one of the Founders of Humane Voters of Arizona and writes its legislative report card on animal issues each year and provides institutional history on legislative and other issues to many organizations in the local, regional and national humane communities.

-Board Member: Nancy Harris
+Treasurer: Nancy Harris